CedarsDSN/Galaxy_tutorial/docs/source/Tertiary analysis/Functional enrichment analysis of differentially expressed genes/KEGG pathway analysis.rst

 * "Does the file have header (a first line with column names)?", select "No"

-* Under "Format for gene data", enter "Ensembl gene ID"
+* Under "Format for gene data", enter "Ensembl gene ID".
+Please note: if your GTF file has a different Gene ID format, be sure to select that from the dropdown menu

 * Set "No" to "Provide a compound data file?"